September 05, 2019

 Puzzles for Preschoolers (3-5 Years Old)

-By this point, children can manage even more of a challenge.
-Preschoolers enjoy puzzles with up to about 48 pieces.
-The size of the piece can be more moderate now.
-Interesting piece shapes are also fun for kids at this age.
+By the age of 3, children can manage even more of a challenge including a 24-piece jigsaw puzzle.
+Older preschoolers (~ 4 years old) enjoy puzzles with up to about 48 pieces that are of moderate size.
+Interesting piece shapes are also fun for kids in this group.

 At this stage, high-contrast images with lots of bright colors and clearly outlined figures are still ideal.
 Both floor and frame jigsaw puzzles are great for preschoolers.

-When choosing materials, make sure you opt for sturdy cardboard, foam, or wood.
+You can pick any puzzle material for preschoolers (cardboard, foam, or wood) as long as it's sturdy especially the cardboard.
 Although 3-year-olds can be taught to use the puzzle with care, they may still treat it a bit roughly.

 Kids at this age really seem to enjoy rectangular floor puzzles and working on the ground.
 The pieces are also large and easy to manipulate.
 The size of the puzzle is very impressive for children, giving them a true feeling of accomplishment once they’ve finished it.